 “If it stops working, we’d be the first to drop it like a hot potato.”

-“Zhat staked keeber could make my command over zhe Apyss more bowerful,” Mahmoud suddenly snaps, her dark eyes hungry.
+“Zhat staked keeber could make my command ofer zhe Apyss more bowerful,” Mahmoud suddenly snaps, her dark eyes hungry.
 And angry.
-“Fuck everyzhing else.
+“Fuck eferyzhing else.
 I didn’t want to pe here.
 I didn’t want to risk my ass for credit.
 Fuck credit.
 I want bower.
-If none of you have zhe balls, I’m eating zhe keeber myself.
+If none of you hafe zhe palls, I’m eating zhe keeber myself.
 More for me.
 Yay.
-Fuck any Cam elder who gets zheir panties in a wad over me draining a Sabbat asshole in zhe middle of nowhere.”
+Fuck any Cam elder who gets zheir panties in a wad ofer me draining a Sappat asshole in zhe middle of nowhere.”

 Caroline: Caroline can feel them slipping out of her grasp as surely as the priest’s mind slipped from it, the moment where she might have influenced this matter with but a word passed.

-I could still decide it, she thinks, but the matter now would require violence, would splinter this group, would make enemies among them.
+I could still decide it, she thinks.
+But doing so now would require violence.
+It would splinter this group and make enemies among them.
 Perhaps of them.
 There’s no certainty she could prevail.

 And when she’s honest with herself…

 It’s so tempting.
 Power there for the taking.
 Power she desperately needs, if she is to hold to any illusion of the throne.
 She’s seen her mother’s strength, but also her weakness.
 Seen herself as a millstone around the necks of her sisters.
 She would not rely upon that alone.

 Nor too does she believe, as she told Fatimah, that the seneschal’s strength or plans will be sufficient.
 She needs her own strength.